-When you want homemade bread, but you don’t have the time or patience to wait for yeast to work its magic, this homemade soda bread with fresh herbs is just the loaf you’ll want to make!
+When you want homemade bread, but you don't have the time or patience to wait for the yeast to work its magic, this homemade soda bread with fresh herbs is just the loaf you'll want to make!

 This simple Soda Bread with Fresh Herbs has a big, bold flavor and a nice, hearty crumb!
 It comes together in a flash, has only a handful of ingredients, and smells divine while it's baking in the oven.
 What more can you ask for?